JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 Quantity or quality?
 Why not both?
 If your magnum opus never gets finished, what is the point.
 Start small, build up.
 Eventually you'll make things you don't hate a week later.
 Remember them, show them to people whose opinion you care about.
 They'll get better.

+You might even be able to get paid for this thing, instead of grabbing creative intermissions between work and life.

 ### Enjoy

 This isn't giving up.
 This is giving in.
 If you enjoy your time here, it doesn't matter what happens after.
-Spend your money, buy the offered upgrade, try the unusual food, book the impulsive ticket.
+Spend your money, buy the offered upgrade, try the unusual food, book the impulsive ticket, attend the niche event.
 Live.

-I have no idea how to do this, it is not an option I have available.
+I have no idea how to do this, sorry.
+You probably already do.

 ## Or, don't